Modernist / Avant-Garde Links

 Marjorie Perloff on the "Avant-Garde Eliot" (PDF file)

-Texts of Eliot poems, with a brief biography (Representative Poetry Online, Ian Lancashire, U of Toronto)
+Selected Poetry of Thomas Stearns Eliot (Representative Poetry Online, Ian Lancashire, U of Toronto)

 "Preludes": http://rpo.library.utoronto.ca/poem/786.html